FAQ for School & Community Partners

 Do I need to fill out evaluations of our school’s Pipeline tutors?

 Inner Pipeline and service-learning students are required to keep an online log of their hours spent tutoring.
 Their classroom teacher or school contact person will be asked to verify their logged hours and answer a few short evaluative questions at the end of an academic quarter.

 Partner Evaluation Due Dates:

-Does Pipeline run a WA State Patrol Background check on Pipeline tutors?
+Does Pipeline run a background check on Pipeline tutors?

-No. Beginning August 2016, Pipeline will no longer be running background checks on UW tutors.
-Please use the background check procedure that your school/organization uses with the UW Pipeline students.
+No. Due to Washington State Patrol policy, Pipeline no longer runs background checks on UW tutors.
+Please follow the background check and screening procedure that your school/organization uses with all volunteers when screening and placing the UW Pipeline students.

 How do I log in to the EXPO website to update my school/organization's tutor position description?

 1. Go to the website by clicking here.